 Indicators of Vitamin D Insufficiency

-When symptoms do appear, they often include persistent fatigue, low mood, and unexplained muscle weakness.
-More advanced cases may involve bone discomfort, increased fracture risk, and frequent infections due to compromised immune function.
+- Symptoms when present: persistent fatigue, low mood, unexplained muscle weakness, bone discomfort, increased fracture risk, and frequent infections

 Signs of Magnesium Deficiency